 They will use real-world data such as energy consumption of ovens and mills, the volume of fertiliser used on its farmers’ fields.
 Then members of a multidisciplinary research team will undertake analysis.
 They will use the Supply Chain Environmental Analysis Tool (SCEnAT) developed by Professor Lenny Koh at the University’s Advanced Resource Efficiency Centre.

 “This tool allows us to pin point where the weak points in a supply chain are and assess their impact across a range of environmental indicators,” says Professor Koh.
-Early results, which are currently being pored over by the bread maker and independent agricultural intelligence services company, Agrii.
+Early results, are currently being pored over by the bread maker and independent agricultural intelligence services company, Agrii.

 Whether it is a way to reduce the energy inputs needed to bake the more than 60 million loaves annually in a single bakery, or the development of novel seed varieties and production techniques, the Sheffield team has the intellectual resource to design these solutions.

 But for biochemist, Professor Peter Horton, this specific piece of research has much wider implications.
 “We know that big challenges such as sustainable food production will not be met by research within a single discipline.
 That’s why we are so passionate about the integration of science, engineering and social science here at Sheffield.
 By creating teams like this we can not only identify the problems, we can also design the sustainable solutions,” he added.